codas-hep/codas-hep.github.io/content/pages/travel-princeton.md

 [Scully Hall](https://hres.princeton.edu/undergraduates/explore/upperclass-dormitories/scully-hall) is an upperclass dormitory on the Princeton Campus.
 It is a 5-10 minute walk from the Princeton train station and a 5 minute walk from Jadwin Hall, where the school lectures will take place.

-Keys to the dorm rooms can be picked up in a 2 hour window on 9 July (exact times will be defined and announced before that date).
+Keys to the dorm rooms can be picked up in a 2 hour window from 14:00-16:00 on Sunday, 9 July, 2017 at Scully Hall.
+(In the arch closest to the driveway passing by Carl Icahn Laboratory, see [map](/images/Princeton-University-Map-CoDaS-HEP-2017.gif).)
 If you arrive outside that time window, the keys can be picked up at Public Safety, located at 200 Elm Drive and labeled "Guard Booth" on the [campus map](/images/Princeton-University-Map-CoDaS-HEP-2017.gif), very close to Scully Hall.

 Note that linen and towels will be provided at Scully Hall, but participants should bring their own toiletries (shampoo, soap, etc.).